siddhartha-komodo/slate/source/includes/_140-cc-rewards.md

 **rewardsunlock name fundingtxid (txid)**

 The `rewardsunlock` method unlocks your funds from a specific rewards plan after the minimum lock time is met.
 If `txid` is not provided, `rewardsunlock` unlocks all funds in the `fundingtxid` plan.

+The method returns a hex value which must then be broadcast using the [`sendrawtransaction`](#sendrawtransaction) method to complete the command.

 If you attempt to unlock your funds before the minimum period is met, the daemon returns this error: